heuristics222/BabylonRecorder/README.md

 aws sso login --profile sso
 ```

-Now you can run `cdk` operations that require account access
+Now you can run `cdk` operations that require account access like below

+`npm -w babylon-recorder-infra run cdk  -- diff`

  * `cdk ls`          list all stacks in the app
  * `cdk deploy`      deploy this stack to your sso AWS account/region